SEAN: Too much manga next week. Luckily, a good chunk of it came in everywhere except Diamond *this* week, so that takes a bit of the curse off.

 ANNA: Kimi ni Todoke is so great.
 I love reading the stories of the supporting cast.

-MELINDA: What they said!
+MJ: What they said!

 SEAN: Library Wars: Love & War is yet another Vol. 9, and has hit the dreaded “caught up with Japan” stage (or at least as caught up as Viz allows itself to get).
 When we left off, they were using Iku as cute bait to catch a molester.
 I expect CUTE VIOLENCE will ensue.